vdaas/vald/dockers/discoverer/k8s/README.md

-# Image Title
+# Vald Discoverer K8s

 <!-- introduction sentence -->

-`image-name` is the XXX for vald-XXX-YYY.
+`vald-discoverer-k8s` is the docker image for vald-discoverer component.

-The responsibility of this image is XXX.
+This image is responsible for retrieving each Kubernetes Node and Pod resource usage from [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and sharing it with `vald-lb-gateway` and `vald-index-manager` in the Vald cluster.

 <!-- FIXME: document URL -->

-For more details, please refer to the [component document](https://vald.vdaas.org/docs/overview/component).
+For more details, please refer to the [component document](https://vald.vdaas.org/docs/overview/component/discoverer).

 <div align="center">
     <img src="https://github.com/vdaas/vald/blob/main/assets/image/readme.svg" width="50%" />